joannakl/aps_s20/problem_grading.markdown

 Every exam problem is graded out of 10 points.
 The total exam grade is the weighted sum computed as follows (assume _scoreN_ is a score for a particular problem with _score1_ >= _score2_ >= _score3_ >= _score4_):

+If you are given 5 problems and suppose to solve four of them, then the exam grade is calculated as:
 _exam =  4 * score1 + 3 * score2 + 2 * score3 + 1 * score4_

+If you are given 4 problem and suppose to solve three of them, then the exam grade is calculated as:
+_exam =  5 * score1 + 3 * score2 + 2 * score3_

 The total score for a problem is determined by the maximum between zero and the sum of scores for individual tests based on their results.
 The maximum score for each test is determined by *max_score = 10/number_of_tests*.